• Skip to primary navigation

 Cool the pudding base completely - Arguably the most important step - make sure your pudding base is cooled completely to room temperature before adding it to the whipped butter.
 If the pudding mixture is even a little warm, it will melt the butter and turn into a thin, oily mess.

-Cooling alternatives - After covering your bowl, allow it to set at room temperature for 1 to 1.5 hours.
-To speed up cooling, transfer the pudding mixture to the refrigerator, but don't allow it to go below room temperature.
+Speed up cooling - To speed up cooling, transfer the pudding mixture to the refrigerator, but don't allow it to go below room temperature.
 Otherwise, the mixture will thicken too much and become difficult to work with.

 Add pudding mixture slowly - Slowly add your pudding mixture to the butter mixture, one tablespoon at a time, until it's all incorporated.
 Otherwise, the butter base can break.